 1/2 cup walnuts (1-1/2 ounces)

-1. In a food processor, blend all ingredients until smooth (1 to 2 minutes), adding a bit of water as needed to thin.
+1. In a food processor, blend the water, walnuts, garlic, and basil leaves until smooth (1 to 2 minutes).

-2. Return the just-cooked and drained pasta to its cooking pot with the heat on medium-low, and add the pesto, stirring for 2-3 minutes until the pasta is completely coated and the pesto is warmed through (adding water as needed).
+2. Return the just-cooked and drained pasta to its cooking pot with the heat on medium-low, and add the pesto sauce, stirring for 2-3 minutes until the pasta is warmed through.
 Serve immediately as is, or with sautéed vegetables such as mushrooms, summer squash, onions, and fresh tomatoes.
 Optional: serve with grated walnuts on top (using a rotary cheese grater).
 See Notes for other serving ideas.

 Preparation: 15 minutes